Diagnosing a Meniscus Injury

 If a longitudinal tear doesn't heal properly it can lead to a displaced tear, known as a bucket handle tear.
 This is a complete tear that goes all the way through and never touches the inner rim of your meniscus.
 There is a risk that the handle may flip over and can catch on the femur, locking the joint and increasing pain.
 This tear accounts for 10% of all meniscus tears, and causes your knee to lock in flexion.
 It is seen most often in young athletes, and happens in conjunction with 50% of ACL injuries.

-Horizontal Tear (Cleavage Tear)
+Horizontal Meniscus Tear

 A horizontal tear starts as a horizontal split deep in your meniscus.
 This tear divides your meniscus into a top and bottom section (like a sliced bun).
 It is often not visible and moves from the posterior horn or mid section to the inside of your meniscus.
 Horizontal tears are rare and often start after a minor injury from rotation or degeneration.
 It occurs most often in your lateral meniscus but however it is noted in both menisci.
+Horizontal meniscus tears are degenerative in nature.
+They are more likely to occur in people as they age who may or may not already show signs of having osteoarthritis.

 A radial tear starts as a sharp split along the inner edge of your meniscus and eventually runs part way or all the way through your meniscus, dividing it into a front and back section (across the middle body instead of down the length).
 This tear generally occurs between the posterior horn and middle section and is seen frequently in your lateral meniscus.